Mom, My Neck is Hurting—Why Are You Talking to Me About My Feelings?

 Dear Awesome Woman,

-I had an experience with my son recently that shows the intimate connection between suppressed emotional energy and pain as it gets expressed in the body.
-According to Dr. John Sarno, the mind has the habit of cutting off oxygen to different parts of the body in order to distract us from feeling our emotions.
-He labelled this phenomenon as TMS, or Mind-body syndrome and it results in physical symptoms.
+A few years back, I had an experience with one of my children that showed the intimate connection between suppressed emotional energy and pain as it gets expressed in the body.
+According to back doctor, Dr. John Sarno, the mind has the habit of cutting off oxygen to different parts of the body in order to distract us from feeling our emotions.
+He labeled this phenomenon as TMS or Mind-body syndrome and it results in physical symptoms.

 I share the following story as an example of how beneficial and healing it is to tune into our emotions and help our loved ones do the same.